-The principal activities during the year of the consolidated entities were oil and gas exploration in Australia and New Zealand together with development concepts for the Tassie Shoal Methanol Project and Timor Sea LNG Project.
+The principal activities during the year of the consolidated entities were oil and gas exploration in Australia, New Zealand and Cuba together with development concepts for the Tassie Shoal Methanol Project and Timor Sea LNG Project.

-At 30 June 2015 the Company had 3 full-time and 6 part-time employees including directors (2014: 20).
-In addition, the Company engages a number of consultants to assist in the development and management of its various activities on an as required basis.
+At 30 June 2016 the Company had 3 full-time and 6 part-time employees including directors (2015: 3 full-time and 6 part-time employees including directors).
+In addition, the Company engages consultants to assist in the development and management of its various activities on an as required basis.